dntjdgur/ml-sentiment/README.md

 8. [After a 6th successful training session] With the 5th tuning process, the model achieved 78% accuracy in test and validation.
 The training showed maximum 0.48 loss, which wasn't as great as the other trainings, the validation and test were more stabilized and better this time.
 9. [After a 6th successful training session - Continued] Rest remaining the same, embedding dimensions have been modified from 100 to 256, multiply of 2.
 In the process of fine tuning an LSTM model, it is crucial to look into the hyperparameters along with preprocessing.
 Since sufficient number of data is obtained and current test and validations prove that the model is getting closer to the fine tuned state, an embedding dimension was tweaked to verify if the model can further be improved.
 10. [After a 7th successful training session] Training, validation and test were completed, however, the output was too large and could not open the file.
 Due to the memory limitations, another training session is being conducted based on the same configuration.
+11. [After an 8th successful training session] Training session indicated 0.17 loss but the training was unexpectedly interrupted.
+A new training is being conducted with ml.g4dn.4xlarge, further expedited from 2xlarge.
+Approximately 0.8 accuracy is expected from this session.
+Once the accuracy hits 0.8, we can carefully end the training and use it for the predictions.

 ## Fine-tuned Model Training Approach
 ### Hyperparameters